Ajinkyadzoro/learning-scala/README.md

 # learning-scala
-This repository is for scala codes
+This repository is for scala codes.

-Will be uploading new scala codes here
+I will Will be uploading new scala codes here.